 Some staff are more likely than others to have a decision-making influence on the use of taxpayers' money, because of the requirement of their role.
-There is a mandatory requirement for this group of staff to complete and return a declaration of interest each including a 'NIL' return.
+There is an annual mandatory requirement for this group of staff to complete and return a declaration of interest, including a 'NIL' return. (nil declaration)